bourque/foo_parameterization/README.md

 # Foo Parameterization

 This repository contains software and supporting materials for the complex yet ficticious Foo parameterization for atmosphereic sea-spray physics.
+Currently, the code simply calculates the volume of a sphere given a user-supplied radius.

 The main software to perform this calculation is contained within the `foo_parameterization` module.

-## Installation and Usage
+## Installation

 The software is intended to run in a Python 3 environment, however it has only been tested with Python 3.9 specifically.